Kenny presses Merkel for "clarity" on Irish bank relief

 The conservative German chancellor praised Dublin's reforms under its 2010 European Union/International Monetary Fund bailout and said the "very specific situation" regarding its bank debt was being discussed by euro zone finance ministers.

-"We must wait and see the outcome of their work," said Merkel, who caused dismay in Ireland and Spain after an EU summit on October 19 by saying euro zone bailout funds could not be used to recapitalize banks retrospectively.
+"We must wait and see the outcome of their work," said Merkel, who caused dismay in Ireland and Spain after an EU summit on Oct.
+19 by saying euro zone bailout funds could not be used to recapitalise banks retrospectively.

 Both countries had hoped for partial relief on the cost of bank rescues to alleviate the pressure on their national debt.